 - Exchange must represent at least 2% of the total 30-day cumulative volume for all of the exchanges included in the BPI.

-- Banking transfers and/or bitcoin transfers in or out of the exchange must be completed within seven business days, if deposit and withdrawal methods are not offered for various countries and/or currencies.
+- Fiat currency and bitcoin transfers in or out of the exchange must be completed within seven business days and 24 hours, respectively.

-Currently, these bitcoin exchanges meet the criteria and are therefore included in the BPI calculation:
+Currently, these bitcoin exchanges meet the criteria and are therefore included in the US dollar BPI calculation: